openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 But back to my debugging fun: I was mainly fixing the appearance of the digest messages:
-They now in the subject tell you how many events are digested and how frequently the digest comes, such as hourly, minutely etc. In the mail body, you now find a numbered â€œtable of contentsâ€ of the mail and the individual events nicely listed.
+They now in the subject tell you how many events are digested and how frequently the digest comes, such as hourly, minutely etc. In the mail body, you now find a numbered “table of contents” of the mail and the individual events nicely listed.
 So much more useful.

-Unfortunately it wasnâ€™t the most time efficient debugging session I ever had, I stumbled over some things that werenâ€™t optimal now in an environment where Hermes processes between 40,000 and 70,000 events a day for more than 25,000 users.
+Unfortunately it wasn’t the most time efficient debugging session I ever had, I stumbled over some things that weren’t optimal now in an environment where Hermes processes between 40,000 and 70,000 events a day for more than 25,000 users.
 Some of the problems are ugly to identify.
 I got lost a bit which is not good for the overall mood, so I decided to cry at Susanne, one of our colleagues.
 She asked me quite a few questions and than she left home for